LeaskN/intro-to-js-v1/01-JavaScript-Basics/2-control-flow-booleans/README.md

 if(!(x < 25 && y > 20)){
   /*
-    Code in this block will execute because the inner expression, within the parenthesis,
+    Code in this block will not execute because the inner expression, within the parenthesis,
     evaluates to false.
 The bang operator, outside of the parenthesis then coerces that value to true.